Reverse Engineering iOS 18 Inactivity Reboot

 Inactivity reboot will change the threat landscape for both thieves and forensic analysts, but asymmetrically so: while law enforcement is under more time pressure, it likely completely locks out criminals from accessing your data to get into your bank accounts and other valuable information stored on your iPhone.

 Interested in reverse engineering?
-Follow me on YouTube and BlueSky for updates.
+Follow me on YouTube and Bluesky for updates.

 Comments